FS-Driverless/Formula-Student-Driverless-Simulator/docs/get-ready-to-develop.md

 # Let's get ready to develop this project
 So you want to make changes to this project, amazing!
-We always love new developers <3 Using this tutorial you can set up your computer to development the simulator.
+We always love new developers 💓 Using this tutorial you can set up your computer to development the simulator.
-If you just want to run the simulator, you can follow [this guide on how to simulate](how-to-simulate.md)
+*If you just want to run the simulator, you can follow [this guide on how to simulate](how-to-simulate.md).*

 ## Prerequisites